ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of showers and thunderstorms after 1pm.
 Mostly sunny, with a high near 81.
-South southeast wind 6 to 9 mph.<br></div>
+South southeast wind 6 to 9 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">